mehdi-lamrani/spark-training-v2.0/session 4/streaming/exercises/README.md

   along with the value (when you have time, maybe later).<br>
   This would illustrate the event time vs processing time paradigm.

+- Split your terminal

-- Split your terminal, and launch 2 instances
+- In the first terminal launch 2 signal simulator commands :

+- in another terminal

-- in another terminal, run a Spark Shell and execute the provided spark excerpts
+- run a Spark Shell and execute the provided spark excerpts
   to manipulate streams to produce the desired result
   (port numbers should be changed according to what you feed the TCP script)

+  OR

+ - run : spark-submit

 - Explore the Spark Stream Web UI if you have the chance to do so.